Beau Sancy: History

 The Beau Sancy comes from the famous diamond mines around Golconda, now in the Indian state of Telangana.
 Like its sibling diamond, the Sancy, it is part of the stones collectively known as the Golconda diamonds, which also include the Koh-i-Noor and the Hope Diamond.
 The Beau Sancy is sometimes also known as the 'Little Sancy' to better distinguish it from its larger sibling.
 It is unknown when the diamond first reached Europe, but the earliest record of its existence comes when it was acquired by French diplomat Nicolas de Harlay, seigneur de Sancy, most likely in Constantinople, where he was the French ambassador at the court of Sultan Selim II.
 When de Sancy faced financial difficulties in attempting to raise an army for Henry III of France, he was forced to sell off some of his jewels, among them both Sancy diamonds; the stones received their names after this sale in around 1589.

 At the same time, Marie de' Medici had been looking to acquire the largest diamonds she could find on the market.
 Besides being the heiress to the House of Medici and recipient of a massive fortune, Marie had also inherited a love of diamonds from her father, Francesco I de' Medici, Grand Duke of Tuscany.
 When de Sancy put his jewels up for sale, Marie saw her chance to buy the 55-carat Sancy, at the time the largest diamond that had ever reached the European market.
 However, she was outbid by King James VI and I, who used the Sancy in creating the Mirror of Great Britain.
 Not to be outdone, Marie hastened to acquire the 35-carat Beau Sancy instead, which was nominally gifted to her by her husband Henry IV of France in 1604.
 Marie had the stone set into the very top of a crown of pearls and diamonds for her coronation in the Basilica of Saint-Denis in 1610.
-The Beau Sancy is clearly visible in her Coronation Portrait by Frans Pourbus the Younger.